tamagui/tamagui/next.md

   - that way HMR still works, but loads less hooks
   - works in production for extra perf
 - compiler hot reload (shouldn't be too hard for basic case)
+- upgrade expo/match-media (there was some problem before)